dnecklesportfolio/takehome-ch-assessment-react/prompt.md

   * Determine purchases for each month How?
 Store in Object
   * Determine reward points earned for each purchase
-  * Determine total reward points for each month
+  * Determine total reward points for each month Rework date to how I need it to be
+ Transform data into how I need it to map through it do I need to dynamically render months?
+ Then built out tables,
+ then use tailwind

 · Use React JS (do not use TypeScript)